Sheetgo’s GDPR Guide

 What are your responsibilities as a customer?

 Sheetgo customers will typically act as the data controller for any personal content they provide to Sheetgo via their use of Sheetgo services.
 The data controller determines the purposes and means of processing personal data.
 Then there’s the data processor.
 That’s typically us.
-As a data processor, Sheetgo processes personal data on behalf of the data controller when the controller is using G Suite or Sheetgo Platform.
+As a data processor, Sheetgo processes personal data on behalf of the data controller when the controller is using the G Suite Add-on, Google Sheets Add-on or Sheetgo Web Platform.

 What is a data controller?